 - Excessive thirst

-A healthy dog has a stable level of Glucosamine in their blood.
+A healthy dog has a stable level of Glucosamine in its blood.
 Any excess detected by the kidneys will be flushed out.

 Although Glucosamine can be found naturally in certain foods, raw bones or bone broth, for example, the most popular way to give it to your dog is through supplements.

-Glucosamine supplements are available as liquid, pill, powder, treats, chews and flavoured tablets among others.
+Glucosamine supplements are available as liquid, pill, powder, treats, chews, and flavored tablets and generally contain one of three different forms of Glucosamine;

 - Glucosamine Sulphate